vmnair/dotfiles/README.md

 2. WiFi
     1. MacBook Pro:
         a.
 Use `lspci` on terminal to list the PCI devices
         b.
-Look for Network Controller: In our case it was Broadcom Inc. and subsidiaries BCM4360 802.11ac Dual Band Wireless Network Adapter (rev 03).
+Look for Network Controller: In my case (2015 MBP, A1398) the controller is  Broadcom Inc. and subsidiaries BCM4360 802.11ac Dual Band Wireless Network Adapter (rev 03).
 We need to install the firmware for this to work.
         c.
 The interface name is `wlp3s0`
         d.
 See Details of the driver installation: [https://unix.stackexchange.com/questions/175810/how-to-install-broadcom-bcm4360-on-debian-on-macbook-pro](WiFi Driver  Installation).
         e. wl driver needed for `bcm4360` [https://wiki.debian.org/wl](wl)